 My response: How is Steam not an authorized distributor?!

 I recently acquired The Sims 3.
-A friend of mine then introduced me to the Sims Legacy Challenge.
-The Legacy Challenge was conceptualized for The Sims 2, the goal being to start a new game with one impoverished Sim owning a large plot of land with no house on it and see how awesome you can make his (or her) family by the birth of the tenth generation.
-Only the founding Sim is created through Create-a-Sim mode; he and all his descendants must mate with non-player-created Sims.
-Like a royal family, there must be a blood-related heir to the position of head of household.
-Any Sims moved out of the household cease to be active members of the bloodline and no longer attribute to the success of the family.
-No Sims are allowed to return to the nest, and the challenge ends prematurely if the head of household dies heirless.
+A friend of mine then introduced me to the Sims Legacy Challenge, which was originally conceptualized for The Sims 2.
+The goal is to start a new game with one impoverished Sim owning a large plot of land with no house on it and see how awesome you can make his (or her) family by the birth of the tenth generation.